 I prepared my cup of instant coffee.
 It was a Cadillac, with two scoops of freeze-dried nonpremium O’Keefe Arabica, one packet of sugar-free hot chocolate mix, two Splendas, an Atomic Fireball, and piping hot water from the community percolator.
 I stirred the fireball around until it had diminished, taking a small sip here and there to ensure that there was enough of its cinnamon flavor.
 It was perfect.

 The other men were outside marching, a mandatory part of the county jail’s Regimented Corrections Program (RCP).
 I was no longer marching because I’d been in so long that I’d graduated to a trustee position.
 This was a good thing.
 I would not miss any of the San Jose Sharks’ radio broadcasts.

 I sat on my lower bunk, put on my over-the-head, canteen-purchased AM/FM headphones, and tuned into the familiar voice of Dan Rusanowsky.
 The pre-game show had already started.
-Mid-way through the game, Rusanowsky started talking about some guy named Joe Thornton.
+Mid-way through the game, Rusanowsky started talking about future Sharks legend Joe Thornton.
 The Sharks had acquired him.
 We had lost nine games in a row and this might change things.
 It was November 30th, 2005.